MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.5 Separate Sensible and Latent Space Conditioning (M1)

 Initial testing of this measure showed small savings compared to the baseline model using default values from the EnergyPlus example file when the desiccant dehumidifier system was placed downstream of the cooling coil on the supply air stream of all three air loops in the model.
-This measure was excluded from the optimization because this technology showed savings that were small relative to the baseline.
-The annual energy cost and use  savings were % and % respectively as shown in Figures x. and x. below.
+This likely indicates an issue with how the EnergyPlus measure adds the desiccant system to the model.
+Due to the small savings relative to the baseline, this measure was excluded from the optimization.
+The annual energy cost and use  savings were 0% and 0% respectively as shown in Figures x. and x. below.

 ![image](images/measure_m1_energy_cost_savings.png)